Read time 4 minutes

 Final words

-In the manual migration from on-premises to Office 365 migration, several prerequisite and permissions should be completed and assigned before starting the migration.
-After completion, you may face several hardships like disable of AutoDiscover and it is not a simple process to follow.
-That’s why you should use Kernel Migration for Exchange software that takes care of complete migration tasks.
+During the on-premises to Office 365 migration, several prerequisites and permissions should be arranged and assigned before starting the migration.
+You may face several complications after the process completion for which you may need to disable Autodiscover.
+This feature can often show issues like Autodiscover not working on Outlook, which requires advanced understanding of Exchange Server and PowerShell commands, which is why you should use Kernel Migration for Exchange software that takes care of complete migration tasks.
+Create multiple projects for different user mailboxes and migrate them in batches to execute quick and bulk data transfer.